JetBrains/kotlin-web-site/docs/reference/null-safety.md

 Such a chain returns *null*{: .keyword } if any of the properties in it is null.

-To perform a certain operation only for non-null values, you can use the safe call operator together wit [`let`](/api/latest/jvm/stdlib/kotlin/let.html):
+To perform a certain operation only for non-null values, you can use the safe call operator together with [`let`](/api/latest/jvm/stdlib/kotlin/let.html):

 ``` kotlin
 val listWithNulls: List<String?> = listOf("A", null)